-It is imperative that parents/carers notify staff if they have administered medicine or if they suspect their child is unwell.
+It is imperative that parents/carers notify staff if they have administered medicine or their child's inhaler before session or if they suspect their child is unwell.

-Children who have had medicine such as 'Calpol' to control their temperature must not attend playschool until they are clear of all symptoms.
+Children who have had medicine such as 'Calpol' (for example to control their temperature or for pain) must not attend playschool until they are clear of all symptoms.